How to Open a Word Document on Android

 Polaris Office comes pre-installed on various Android devices, but if it isn’t there already, simply download it from the Google Play Store.
 Developed by Infraware Inc., Polaris is a free application and you can bypass the option to create an account if you’d like.

 Upon opening the app, you’ll need to click on the three horizontal lines in the upper left-hand corner and tap on ‘Device Storage’ to access files on your Android phone or tablet.
 If nothing appears, head over to your device Settings and toggle the permissions on under the ‘Apps’ tab.

 Now, you can edit and download the file directly to your device and send it where it needs to go.

-Note: You may notice that this app does have ads which can get in the way of your document.
+Note: You may notice that this app does have ads that can get in the way of your document.
 Especially the banner at the top as shown in our screenshot above.
-There are a few ways to workaround these ads.
+There are a few ways to work around these ads.

 You can also tap on the ‘Edit’ icon which removes the banner ad at the top.
 Or, you can turn on Airplane mode, then open your document.
 If you’re already looking at the document, go back, then turn Airplane mode on.
 When you open the document, the ads will go away.

 Another free application you can easily download from the Google Play Store, WPS Office offers everything from file conversion to reviewing Microsoft Office documents.
 Similar to Polaris Office, you don’t have to create an account to use its features.

 This app does offer a premium paid service that removes ads and gives you even more functionality.
 At the time of writing, the service is 40% off at $19.99 per year and $29.99 each year after that.